BrianPugh/cyclopts/docs/source/rules.rst

       if extensions is None:
          extensions = [".png", ".jpg"]

-We do this because mutable defaults is a `common unexpected source of bugs <https://docs.python-guide.org/writing/gotchas/#mutable-default-arguments>`_.
+We do this because mutable defaults is a `common unexpected source of bugs in python <https://docs.python-guide.org/writing/gotchas/#mutable-default-arguments>`_.

 However, sometimes we actually want to specify an empty list.
 To get an empty list pass in the flag ``--empty-MY-LIST-NAME``.